amueller69/Law-School-Notes/Fall-2018/Contracts/08-Contractual_Meaning.md

 ### Rules

-* R2d
-  * §210 - Completely and Partially Integrated Agreements
+* **R2d § 210 - Completely and Partially Integrated Agreements**
   1. A completely integrated agreement is an integrated agreement adopted by the parties as a complete and exclusive statement of the terms of the agreement
   1. A partially integrated agreement is an integrated agreement other than a completely integrated agreement
   1. Whether an agreement is completely or partially integrated is to be determined by the court as a question preliminary to determination of a question of interpretation or to application of the parol evidence rule
-  * §214 - Evidence of Prior or Contemporaneous Agreements and Negotiations
+* **R2d § 214 - Evidence of Prior or Contemporaneous Agreements and Negotiations**
   * Agreements and negotiations prior to or contemporaneous w/ the adoption of a writing are admissible in evidence to establish
     * That the writing is or is not an integrated agreement
     * That the integrated agreement, if any, is completely or partially integrated
     * The meaning of the writing, whether or not integrated
     * Illegality, fraud, duress, mistake, lack of consideration, or other invalidating cause
     * Ground for granting or denying rescission, reformation, specific performance, or other remedy
-  * §215 - Contradiction of Integrated Terms
+* **R2d § 215 - Contradiction of Integrated Terms**
   * Except as stated in the preceding Section, where there is a binding agreement, either completely or partially integrated, evidence of prior or contemporaneous agreements or negotiations is not admissible in evidence to contradict a term of the writing
-  * §216 - Contradiction of Integrated Terms
+* **R2d § 216 - Contradiction of Integrated Terms**
   * Evidence of a consistent additional term is admissible to supplement an integrated agreement unless the court finds that the agreement was completely integrated'
   * An agreement is not completely integrated if the writing omits a consistent additional agreed term which is
     1. Agreed to for separate consideration, or
     1. Such a term as in the circumstances might naturally be omitted from the writing
-  * §217 - Integrated Agreement Subject to Oral Requirement of a Condition
+* **R2d § 217 - Integrated Agreement Subject to Oral Requirement of a Condition**
   * Where the parties to a written agreement agree orally that performance of the agreement is subject to the occurrence of a stated condition, the agreement is not integrated with respect to the oral condition
-* UCC §2-202 - Final Written Expression: Parol or Extrinsic Evidence
+* **UCC §2-202 - Final Written Expression: Parol or Extrinsic Evidence**
   * Terms w/ respect to which the confirmatory memoranda of the parties agree or which are otherwise set forth in a writing intended by the parties as a final expression of their agreement with respect to such terms as are included therein may not be contradicted by evidence of any prior agreement or of a contemporaneous oral agreement but may be explained or supplemented
     * By course of dealing or trade usage or by course of performance
     * By evidence of consistent additional terms unless the court finds the writing to have been intended also as a complete and exclusive statement of the terms of the agreement